 For more information on free training on lead-safe home repair, please call the Department of Health and Mental Hygiene at (212) 226-5323.
 For brochures on low interest loans and grants to help owners fix lead paint and other health and safety repairs, call 311.

 You can check for open lead-based paint violations on your property by using HPDONLINE.
 You can find more information on how to remove lead-based paint violations from HPD's records by reviewing the information on Dismissal Requests for older violations and Violation Certification for recently issued violations.
-In order to have violations removed, specific workers work practices must be used and specific documentation provided to the Agency (HPD Lead Treatment Forms).

 The law imposes a number of property owner responsibilities, including:

 - Upon lease-up, agreement to lease or commencement of occupancy, owners must give the new occupant a form inquiring if a child under age six will reside in the unit.
 Owners must also certify on this form that they have performed the work required to be done in vacant units prior to reoccupancy.
 Additionally, owners must provide a pamphlet informing occupants about lead.

 - Owners must include a notice about owner responsibilities under the law with each lease and must provide a pamphlet informing occupants about lead.
 There is also a requirement that owners physically inspect units whose occupants do not respond to determine if there is a child under six residing in the unit.

 - Owners must investigate units where children under six reside as well as common areas in the property to find peeling paint, chewable surfaces, deteriorated subsurface, and friction and impact surfaces.
 This investigation must be conducted at least annually, or more often if the owner knows about a condition that may cause a lead hazard, or the occupant complains about such a condition.